 The good news is that there are many valuable positions for you to fill in the enterprise product management field.
 There are highly competent professionals in the industry who may know a lot about technology but not necessarily be “tech wizards'' as such.
 These professionals often fall into the category we know as the “Scrum Master.”

 This is not to say that a Scrum Master is a Luddite—not at all.
-However, they are more oriented towards working with people, especially teams of engineers, on an interpersonal level in order to help be distraction-free, remove and mitigate barriers to productivity, keep the morale high, and coordinate communications and meetings with the team and other members of the production process, including the owner of the final product.
+However, they are more oriented towards working with people, especially teams of engineers, on an interpersonal level to help be distraction-free, remove and mitigate barriers to productivity, keep the morale high, and coordinate communications and meetings with the team and other members of the production process, including the owner of the final product.

 Such a person is a lot like the coach of a sports team who may or may not be a professional athlete in her or his right, but understands the game and, more importantly, knows how to motivate players and get the best performance out of them.
 If this description sounds appealing to you, then you’re probably wondering how you can get started on a career in product management.

-Here, we will describe the process and focus on how to become a certified Scrum Master, since these professionals are at the very heart of the software development process.
+Here, we will describe the process on how to become a certified Scrum Master, since these professionals are at the very heart of the software development process.
 But first, we need to lay the groundwork with some basics.

 Becoming an Expert in the Agile Organizational Process

 To work in enterprise product management, you need to know about the Agile organizational process, the Scrum methodology, and an in-depth understanding of what these organizational technologies are and how they work.